Canadian Science Centre for Human and Animal Health: History

-Since then, the laboratories in the facility have been instrumental in responding to a number of significant infectious disease outbreaks: The 2003 SARS outbreak when NML led the laboratory response; the 2003 BSE case when NCFAD provided the diagnosis of the initial case and then undertook testing as part of a vast investigation; the 2004 avian influenza outbreak in BC for which NCFAD led the laboratory investigation; and the 2009 pandemic H1N1 influenza where Mexico sought help from NML in identifying the unknown respiratory pathogen.
-Most recently, NML's involvement in the response to the West African Ebola outbreak.
+Since then, the laboratories in the facility have been instrumental in responding to a number of significant infectious disease outbreaks: The 2003 SARS outbreak when NML led the laboratory response; the 2003 BSE case when NCFAD provided the diagnosis of the initial case and then undertook testing as part of a vast investigation; the 2004 avian influenza outbreak in BC for which NCFAD led the laboratory investigation.

+In 2007 a scientific review paper stated that the CSCHAH "has become the prototype for modern BSL4 laboratories".

+In 2009, Mexico sought help from NML in identifying the unknown respiratory pathogen which was to become known as the pandemic H1N1 influenza.

+NML's involvement in the response to the West African Ebola outbreak.
 For a period of about 18 months, teams from NML travelled to West Africa to aid in the diagnostics during the outbreak.
 Their ongoing work on developing both a vaccine and treatment was fast-tracked into clinical trials during this period to help stop the outbreak.

 Co-location

 The primary reason for housing the two laboratories in the same complex was economic.
 It saves the citizens of Canada money by only having one facility to operate with a number of shared services also keeping costs down.
-However, the partnership between these two world leading labs also allows for collaboration and cooperation on established, emerging and re-emerging infectious diseases.
+However, the partnership between these two labs also allows for collaboration and cooperation on established, emerging and re-emerging infectious diseases.
 Many of the viruses, bacteria and prions studied at CSCHAH are zoonotic, meaning that they can transfer from animals to humans.
-Co-location of these labs allows scientists to work together on these shared challenges and to take advantage of each other's complementary expertise and unique resources.
-This model is held in high regard within the international containment laboratory community.